D7017E/rps_server/README.md

 ## Endpoints

 There are two endpoints for the RPS-server `/predict/hand` and `/predict/hand/image/<filename>`.
-Where `/predict/hand/` is used to query the AI-model for the game gesture shown in a atatched image. `/predict/hand/image/<filename>` is used to retrieve the image with the graphed points from mediapipe.
-This modified image is displayed to users to as a visual aid when anouncing results from game-rounds.
+Where `/predict/hand/` is used to query the AI-model for the game gesture shown in a attached image. `/predict/hand/image/<filename>` is used to retrieve the image with the graphed points from mediapipe.
+This modified image is displayed to users to as a visual aid when announcing results from game-rounds.

 ### GET `/predict/hand/`
 Takes a list of Base64 encoded images along with along with information about the image dimensions.